Honu Fairlight 10’9 All-Rounder

 Once the PVC has bonded, Honu then adds what they coin as ‘genesis construction’, which is triple layered rails.
 Mark Travers, Honu’s most recent head honcho, credits genesis construction for the characteristic rigidity of these boards.

 Mark also explained how heavily Honu monitors their quality control, and joked that they must be driving their manufacturer insane.
-From what we see, the effort is well worth it, and shows in the fine details of these SUPS.
+From what we see, the effort is well worth it and shows in the fine details of these SUPS.

 Board Stiffness:

-Stiffness Test: 1.5” Bend
+Stiffness Test: 1.375” Bend

 Our bend test is done by placing the SUP on top of two sawhorses that are 7’ apart.
-We then place 150lbs on the board’s midpoint (usually right around the handle) and measure how much it bends under the weight.
-We know this is not indicative or replicative of how the SUP behaves under weight in the water, but it helps us to verify the construction of each board and compare it against others that are similar in construction to better understand how certain processes and materials contribute to stiffness.
+We then place 150 lbs on the board’s midpoint (usually right around the handle) and measure how much it bends under the weight.
+We know this is not indicative or replicative of how the SUP behaves underweight in the water, but it helps us to verify the construction of each board and compare it against others that are similar in construction to better understand how certain processes and materials contribute to stiffness.

-Compared to other 4.72″ thick iSUPs like the 11′ Red Paddle Co Compact, the Fairlight did extremely well in our bend test, and was on par with its smaller counterpart the Byron 10’6.
-This shows us that Honu is not only consistent in their construction, but also ahead of the pack when it comes to thin, lightweight, SUP construction.
+Compared to other 4.72″ thick iSUPs like the 11′ Red Paddle Co Compact, the Fairlight did extremely well in our bend test and was on par with its smaller counterpart the Byron 10’6.
+This shows us that Honu is not only consistent in their construction but also ahead of the pack when it comes to thin, lightweight, SUP construction.

-Features/Accessory Review: 8.5/10
+Features/Accessory Review: [8.5/10]

 We were stoked to see that Honu chose to forgo the hard metal D-rings on the cargo areas for soft nylon loops that you won’t have to worry about knocking into should you fall off your board or bump your SUP against your car or truck.
 I also appreciated Honu’s soft diamond patterned deck pad that helped my feet stay cushioned but also provided a decent bit of grip.
-Lastly, the raised kick pad is a great touch on this SUP, not only does it help tremendously when it comes to balance during a stepback turn but it also is so well placed that your foot will be right over top of the fin every time for a tight, stable turn.
+Lastly, the raised kick pad is a great touch on this SUP, not only does it help tremendously when it comes to balance during a stepback turn but it also is so well placed that your foot will be right over the top of the fin every time for a tight, stable turn.

 Included Accessories: